 Banana bread loves to be frozen.
 It thaws beautifully, and is perfect for popping into lunch boxes or ready just to snack on.
 Pre-cut slices and wrap individually, then freeze.
 Too easy!

-Please scroll to the bottom of the post for the recipe
+Please scroll to the bottom of the post for the banana and pecan bread recipe

 Check out some more winning bread recipes